-What can be more fun than taking a trip with your friends?
+What could be more fun than taking a trip with your friends?
 If you put enough thought and energy into planning, you’ll have a great time and make a ton of vacation memories.
 But if you don’t, you’ll wonder what you were thinking when you agreed to spend your valuable time off with these people.

 Before you get to the planning stages of travel, make sure the people involved are those you want to be with for the duration of your trip.
 It’s difficult to spend days on end with friends who annoy you after five minutes.